http4k/http4k/README.md

 ## Contracts Module
 **Gradle:** ```compile group: "org.http4k", name: "http4k-contract", version: "0.17.0"```

-The `http4k-contract` module adds the facility to declare server-side `Routes` in a completely typesafe way leveraging the lens functionality from the core module.
+The `http4k-contract` module adds a much more sophisticated routing mechanism to what is available in `http4k-core` module.
+It adds the facility to declare server-side `Routes` in a completely typesafe way, leveraging the Lens functionality from the core.
 These `Routes` are combined into `RouteModules`, which have the following features:
-* **Auto-validating** - the `Route`  contract is automatically validated on each call for required-fields, removing the requirement for any validation code to be written by the API user.
+* **Auto-validating** - the `Route` contract is automatically validated on each call for required-fields and type conversions, removing the requirement for any validation code to be written by the API user.
 Invalid calls result in a `HTTP 400 (BAD_REQUEST)` response.
 * **Self-describing:** - a generated endpoint is provided which describes all of the `Routes`  in that module.
 Implementations include [Swagger/OpenAPI](http://swagger.io/) documentation.
 * **Security:** to secure the `Routes`  against unauthorised access.
 Current implementations include `ApiKey`.

-#### Defining a Route
+#### 1. Defining a Route
 Firstly, create a route with the desired contract of headers, queries and body parameters.
 ```kotlin
 val ageQuery = Query.int().required("age")